gradle/gradle/design-docs/publication-model.md

    `configurations.compile`
 7. Deprecate and later remove `ResolvedConfiguration` and related types.
 8. Deprecate and later remove `Configuration` and related types.
+9. Deprecate and later remove support for resolving or publishing using an Ivy DependencyResolver implementation.

 ## Add further meta-data customisations